Rapid Response Teams (RRTs)

 - U.S. Department of Transportation

-- U.S. Department of Treasury
+- U.S. Department of the Treasury

 - U.S. Environmental Protection Agency

-The Rural Partners Network (RPN) is an alliance of federal agencies and commissions working directly with rural communities to expand rural prosperity through job creation, infrastructure development, and community improvement.
+The Rural Partners Network (RPN) is an alliance of federal agencies and commissions working directly with rural communities to expand rural prosperity through job creation, infrastructure development and community improvement.
 Led by USDA Rural Development, RPN members collaborate to identify resources to help rural people build the futures they envision for the unique places they call home.

 To date, RRT locations have been chosen by identifying the regions with the highest loss of coal assets and with inadequate financial and local community resources to address those losses.
 If your community or region is interested in being considered for an RRT, please contact [email protected].